Is your back pain preventing you from living your life to the full?

 The research evidence for the treatment we provide to help with low back pain

-Prime therapy clinic delivers what is known as evidence based practice.
-What this means is that we use published evidence from clinical trials and guidelines, along with our clinical experience and your preferences as a patient to inform our decisions as to what treatment you will receive.
-Chiropractic is a profession and not a type of treatment and as such our Chiropractor has many different types of treatment modalities he can use to help you with your low back pain.
+Prime Therapy Clinic delivers what is known as evidence based practice.
+This means we use published evidence from clinical trials and guidelines, along with our clinical experience and your preferences as a patient to inform our decisions as to what treatment you will receive.
+Chiropractic is a profession and not a type of treatment and as such our Chiropractor has many different types of treatment modalities he can use to help you.
 You can read more about the different treatment techniques by looking at our techniques page.

 Package of care

-A treatment package of care we will delivered to each patient presenting with low back pain not just a single treatment.
-This “package” consists of many different elements such as Education, Exercise, Manipulation, Dry needling (medical acupuncture), massage and muscle techniques.
+A treatment package of care will delivered to each patient presenting with low back pain not just a single treatment.
+This “package” will consist of many different elements such as Education, Exercise, Manipulation, Dry needling (medical acupuncture), massage and muscle techniques.